mebobby2/SFML_Game_Development/README.md

 ## Upto Page 189

+#Before that
-Before that, implement all the classes under Entities folder so they can use the spritesheet instead of the individual sprites.
+implement all the classes under Entities folder so they can use the spritesheet instead of the individual sprites.

-Done:
+#Done
 1. ResourceIdentifiers
 2. Particle
 3. Datatables